Art by @ichimakesart

 Stormblood

 Stormblood carried Nai eastward, where liberation was sung on the winds of change.
-To march with the Scions again after so many months without them filled her with joy, yet her reasons to involve herself into another conflict ran deeper still: Ala Mhigo and Doma were lands shackled, with children claimed by a banner that had never been theirs.
-To fight for their freedom was, in part, to reclaim her own: to atone for sins of the past and, perhaps, find out who she truly wanted to be.
-Every step forward, however, was shadowed by Zenos yae Galvus.
+To march with the Scions again after so many months without them was a joy, but her reasons to involve herself into yet another conflict ran deeper, still: (WIP).Every step forward, however, was shadowed by Zenos yae Galvus.
 Their paths crossed in earnest on the battlefield, where he beat her with ease.
 Humiliated, Nai's destermination to defeat him slowly festered into an obsession to surpass him.
-From that moment on, every strike she honed, every battle fought, bore the edge of his presence.The rebellion succeeded with Zenos dead (or so it seemed) by his own hand.
+From that moment on, every battle fought bore the edge of his presence.The rebellion succeeded with Zenos dead (or so it seemed) by his own hand.
 Nai should have felt triumph, but the echo of his words clung to her, unsettling as the truth he had spoken: that they were alike, two creatures who fought not for crown or creed, but simply because they found joy and purpose in it.
-Ala Mhigo and Doma were free, and the banners of revolution waved high.
-The storm of blood had ended in victory, and all seemed well with the realm... that is, until Nai and her companions were shaken by the calling of another, far, far away.
+Ala Mhigo and Doma were free, and the banners of the revolution waved high.
+The storm of blood had ended in victory, and all seemed well with the realm... until the Scions were shaken by the calling of another, far, far away.

 Shadowbringers

 Shadowbringers tore Nai from the Source and set her on the First, where the flood of Light threatened to unmake all.
-With the Scions at her side once more, Nai started her hunt of the Lightwardens, but where others saw a saviour, Nai soon felt the creeping horror of change: every Lightwarden she felled left its poison within her.
+With the Scions at her side once more, Nai soon started her hunt of the Lightwardens, but where others saw a saviour, Nai felt the creeping horror of change: every Lightwarden she felled left its poison within her.
 First came the nosebleeds; then the sleepless nights.
 By the second warden, her bladder would give out at inopportune moments.
 After the third, her hair began to turn white at the roots.
-And with mounting horror, Nai realized that she was becoming the very thing she was meant to destroy, and she carried this knowledge in silence, a grim and unspoken secret shared only with Y’shtola and Urianger.In the midst of this struggle was a figure she should have despised: Emet-Selch, veiled in the guise of Solus zos Galvus, the emperor whose image had been stamped on coins, paintings and history books.
-He walked with her, spoke with her, watched her with eyes that carried twelve thousand years of grief.
-He mocked her ideals and her failing body, but also humoured her, seeking her company, sometimes tending her in ways both strange and intimate.
+And so with mounting horror, Nai realized that she was becoming the very thing she was meant to destroy.
+She carried this knowledge in silence, an unspoken secret shared only with Y’shtola and Urianger.In the midst of this struggle was a figure she should have despised: Emet-Selch, veiled in the guise of Solus zos Galvus, the emperor whose image had been stamped on coins, paintings and history books.
+He walked with her, spoke with her, watched her with eyes that carried thousand of years of grief, and mocked her ideals and her failing body.
+But he also humoured her, seeking her company, tending her in ways that were strange and intimate.
 Together, they journeyed through the fractured lands of the First, their uneasy alliance changing into something blurry, culminating in shared nights under the weight of his impossible expectations.
-Eventually, they took each other to bed.
-But Emet-Selch’s fascination with her was always bound up with his grief.
+Eventually, they took each other to bed.But Emet-Selch’s fascination with her was always bound up with his grief.
 At Mt.
-Gulg, Nai nearly became a sin eater, and though the Scions tried to save her, it was Emet-Selch who offered her a way to a dignified end.
-Broken by the futility of her struggle and afraid to hurt her friends, Nai accepted his offer and made her way down to Amaurot - alone.What followed was no courtship but something that was fit to be its terrible ghost.
-Emet-Selch showed her the city’s spires conjured from memory like glass spun from sorrow and spoke of what had been, and what he demanded she acknowledge was worth restoring.
-He sat her down at a table in a hall where shades played at being people, sharing what could only be called dinner... if one ignored the fact that Nai was actively fighting not to turn into a sin eater between every bite.
-To Emet-Selch, their time together in Amaurot was proof of his devotion - to her, and to "their people".
+Gulg, Nai nearly transformed into a sin eater, and though the Scions tried to save her, it was Emet-Selch who offered her a way out.
+Broken by the futility of her struggle and afraid to hurt her friends, Nai accepted his offer and made her way down to Amaurot, alone.
+What followed was no courtship but something that was fit to be its terrible ghost.
+Emet-Selch showed her the city’s spires like glass spun from sorrow and spoke of what had been, and what he demanded she acknowledge was worth restoring.
+He sat her down at a table in a hall where shades played at being people, sharing what could only be called dinner - if one ignored the fact that Nai was actively fighting not to bite his jugular between every bite.
+To Emet-Selch, their time together in Amaurot was proof of his devotion.
 To Nai, it was the most harrowing period of her life: a “date” with a man who was not courting her heart so much as demanding her complicity in his never-ending grief, asking her to shoulder a legacy she could not even remember, and to embrace a past that would never be hers.

 Post-patches (5.1 - 5.5)